Kanon (video game): Development

+Release history

-Release historyKanon was released as an adult game on June 4, 1999 in limited and regular editions, playable on a Windows PC as a CD-ROM.
+Kanon was released as an adult game on June 4, 1999, in limited and regular editions, playable on a Windows PC as a CD-ROM.
 The limited edition came bundled with the remix album Anemoscope remixing background music tracks featured in the visual novel.
-Key released an all ages version on January 7, 2000 for Windows.
-An updated adult version called the Kanon Standard Edition was released on November 26, 2004 with added support for Windows 2000/XP as a DVD-ROM.
+Key released an all ages version on January 7, 2000, for Windows.
+An updated adult version called the Kanon Standard Edition was released on November 26, 2004, with added support for Windows 2000/XP as a DVD-ROM.
 The Standard Edition incorporates the extra graphics added to the earlier all ages version of the game, and other technical changes such as more save slots.
 An all ages version of the Standard Edition was released on January 28, 2005.
-An updated all ages version of Kanon compatible for Windows Vista PCs was released by Key on July 31, 2009 in a box set containing five other Key visual novels called Key 10th Memorial Box.
+An updated all ages version of Kanon compatible for Windows Vista PCs was released by Key on July 31, 2009, in a box set containing five other Key visual novels called Key 10th Memorial Box.
 Another all ages updated version compatible for Windows 7 PCs called Kanon Memorial Edition was released on April 30, 2010.

-The first consumer console port of the game was released for the Dreamcast on September 14, 2000 by NEC Interchannel.
-A PlayStation 2 (PS2) version was released on February 28, 2002 also by NEC Interechannel.
+The first consumer console port of the game was released for the Dreamcast on September 14, 2000, by NEC Interchannel.
+A PlayStation 2 (PS2) version was released on February 28, 2002, also by NEC Interechannel.
 The PS2 version was re-released as a "Best" version on December 22, 2004.
 The PS2 version was bundled in a "Key 3-Part Work Premium Box" package together with the PS2 versions of Air and Clannad released on July 30, 2009.
-An adult version playable as a Blu-ray Disc was released on December 16, 2011 by Asoberu!
+An adult version playable as a Blu-ray Disc was released on December 16, 2011, by Asoberu!
 BD-Game, a brand of Visual Arts.